public-tech/express-helpers/README.md

 You will notice that each handler function is the result of calling `helpers.awaitHandlerFactory`.
 This helper function (found in the `helpers` module) wraps a handler function so that you can use `async/await` syntax in your handler function.
 This is optional.

-Once you have added `routes` properties to your services, you can then register all the services with express.
-You should place all your services in the same directory.
+Once you have added `routes` properties, you can then register all the routes with express.
+You should place all your routes in the same directory.
+Keeping your routes separate from your services will allow for easy unit and integration testing.

 Given an app structure of:

 <pre>
 app
 |
-|---services
+|---routes
 |       |
-|       UserService.js
+|       UserRoutes.js
-|       RecordService.js
+|       RecordRoutes.js
 |
 server.js
 </pre>

-in `server.js`, when you initialise `express`, you can then register all the routes for all the services in the `services` directory.
+in `server.js`, when you initialise `express`, you can then register all the routes for all the routes in the `routes` directory:

 ```javascript
   const express = require('express');